Independent politician: Brazil

 Independent politicians are not allowed to run for office in Brazil.
-The Constitution of 1988, in Article 14, §3rd, item V, says that "Are conditions for eligibility: V - party affiliation."
+The Constitution of 1988, in Article 14, §3rd, item V, says that "Are conditions for eligibility: V - party affiliation".
 However, the Proposal Amendment to the Constitution (PEC) no. 6/2015, authored by independent senator José Reguffe, would allow the independent candidacy of individuals who have the support of at least 1% of the electors able to vote in the region (city, state or country, depending on the election) in which the candidate is running.
 Currently, members of the legislature can leave their respective parties after being elected, as in the case of senator Reguffe, who left the Democratic Labour Party (PDT) in 2016.

+Jair Bolsonaro was independent between 2019 and 2021.

 Canada

 Federal politics

 In Canadian federal politics, members of both the House of Commons and the Senate are permitted to hold office without being members of a political party.
 Candidates in federal elections who are not affiliated with a party have two options: independent or no affiliation.
 In the former case, they appear on the ballot with "Independent" following their name; in the second case, they appear with their name only.
 The two options are otherwise equivalent.